Wandalen/willbe/doc/version2.ukr/Tutorials/WillbeAsMake.md

    + copy.out reflected 2 files /path_to_file/ : out <- temp in 0.463s
    - Clean deleted 6 file(s) in 0.138s
    - Clean deleted 0 file(s) in 0.094s
-  Built module::compileCProgram / build::all in 3.772s
+  Built module::compileCpp / build::all in 3.772s

 ```